Computer security: Phishing

-Phishing is the attempt of acquiring sensitive information such as usernames, passwords, and credit card details directly from users by deceiving the users.
-Phishing is typically carried out by email spoofing or instant messaging, and it often directs users to enter details at a fake website whose look and feel are almost identical to the legitimate one.
+Phishing is the attempt to acquire sensitive information such as usernames, passwords, and credit card details directly from users by deceiving the users.
+Phishing is typically carried out by email spoofing, instant messaging, text message, or on a phone call.
+They often direct users to enter details at a fake website whose look and feel are almost identical to the legitimate one.
 The fake website often asks for personal information, such as login details and passwords.
 This information can then be used to gain access to the individual's real account on the real website.

 Preying on a victim's trust, phishing can be classified as a form of social engineering.
-Attackers are using creative ways to gain access to real accounts.
+Attackers can use creative ways to gain access to real accounts.
 A common scam is for attackers to send fake electronic invoices to individuals showing that they recently purchased music, apps, or others, and instructing them to click on a link if the purchases were not authorized.
 A more strategic type of phishing is spear-phishing which leverages personal or organization-specific details to make the attacker appear like a trusted source.
 Spear-phishing attacks target specific individuals, rather than the broad net cast by phishing attempts.

 Privilege escalation

 Privilege escalation describes a situation where an attacker with some level of restricted access is able to, without authorization, elevate their privileges or access level.
 For example, a standard computer user may be able to exploit a vulnerability in the system to gain access to restricted data; or even become root and have full unrestricted access to a system.

-Reverse engineering

-Reverse engineering is the process by which a man-made object is deconstructed to reveal its designs, code, and architecture, or to extract knowledge from the object; similar to scientific research, the only difference being that scientific research is about a natural phenomenon.
+The severity of attacks can range from attacks simply sending an unsolicited email to a ransomware attack on large amounts of data.
+Privilege escalation usually starts with social engineering techniques, often phishing.

+Privilege escalation can be separated into two strategies, horizontal and vertical privilege escalation: